Best food processor review, by someone who has actually cooked a ton of food processor for years

 I know in quarantine times many are just starting to cook from scratch regularly and may not have the time to do everything by hand or to research every different product, and since I put a lot of effort into my cooking over the years I have come to learn a few things about what works well and what doesn’t, especially with food processors since I got one that was a dud so I ended up doing the research and getting one I love and that I use weekly to make hummus, nutbutters and tahini, pesto, flatbread pizza dough, sliced yams, sliced potatoes, shredded potatoes for potato latkes (it grates several potatoes in a few seconds!), slicing potatoes for scalloped potatoes, grated carrots and to grind up fresh corn to make masa for homemade corn tortillas or grind up butternut squash and other veggies for quicker cooking soups etc.

 Food processor- what it does and what features it has: this machine does it all in a snap!
 A processor unlike a blender is meant for dry ingredients such as hummus or pesto, because the motor of most blenders would burn out if used repeatedly on dry goods, as blenders are for liquids.
 A food processor also shreds cheese, slices veggies such as tomatoes, mixes, and finely chops/grinds.
-Many large processors (8 cup or larger) can also make nutbutter or sunflower seed butter, and date and nut energy balls and have a dough blade for making dough and baking needs.
-There are many other things like raw crust, date paste.
-Whichever kind you choose look for the keywords of features you may use such as nutbutters, dough blade, etc.
+Many large processors (8 cup or larger) can also make nutbutter or sunflower seed butter, and diy protein balls such as date and nut energy balls, and many have a dough blade attachment for making dough and baking needs.
+There are many other things like raw crust, date paste, etc. that can be made in a food processor.
+Whichever kind you choose, look for the keywords of features you may use such as “nutbutter”, “dough blade”, etc.

 I am giving some brief reviews and comparisons of these kitchen appliances from my own experience and the experience of those close to me, as well as consumer reviews.
 You can click on any picture to find out more details about the product.
-If you cant see the pictures then likely you have an ad blocker on.
+If you cant see the pictures then likely you have an ad-blocker on, so try another browser or turn it off if you like pictures!
 The link will take you to an Amazon page to review the description, so you don’t have to buy the product upon clicking the link.

 Just look in the search bar for the keyword processor to see examples of recipes I’ve done with a processor (and many more to come!)